Where is Justin Edinburgh now?

 He wasn’t out of football for long as Newport County offered him the manager’s post in October 2011.

-In 2012-13 Justin Edinburgh’s Newport County team achieved promotion to League Two after defeating Wrexham in the Conference Play-Offs.
+In 2012-13 Edinburgh’s Newport County team achieved promotion to League Two after defeating Wrexham in the Conference Play-Offs.

 Although Edinburgh had two top half finishes during his time at the club he was sacked in January 2017 after a string of poor results left his side struggling in 17th place.